Flarenzy/cli_calendar/README.md

 # CLI Calender
 This is a fun project I am doing to learn a bit about the curses library, play around with sqlite3 and see how hard it is to actually make something.
-When running any of the commands an curses window is opened and you can exit it with either `CTRL + C` or `CTRL + Z`.
-You can move around in the calender with the standard ARROW UP, DOWN, LEFT and RIGHT keys.
-When you move to an new date the saved tasks for that date  will be displayed on the right side of the window.
+When running any of the commands an curses window is opened and can be exited with either `CTRL + C` or `CTRL + Z`.
+Moving around in the calender is done with the standard ARROW UP, DOWN, LEFT and RIGHT keys.
+Moving to an new date the saved tasks for that date  will be displayed on the right side of the window.

 ## Warning!
 This is very much an work in progress so things might break!